Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 But let’s change it to `Mongo.Cursor<string>`.
 Run the app and you will see it’s swearing again.
 TypeScript doesn’t know how to convert `Mongo.Cursor<string>` to `Mongo.Cursor<Party>`, so it considers the assigment to be wrong.

-Isn’t cool?!
+Isn’t it cool?!
 We’ve made our app to be bug persistent with only few changes!

 Finally, let’s change `Object` to `Party` in the `parties-list.ts` and `party-details.ts` files to make our code look right: